 Triggers may have been created on application tables.
 It is not rare that these triggers perform one or more updates on other tables.
 In such a case, it is the E-Maj administrator’s responsibility to understand the impact of E-Maj rollback operations on tables concerned by triggers, and if needed, to take the appropriate measures.

-If the trigger simply adjusts the content of the row to insert or update, the logged data will contain the final columns value.
-So in case of rollback, the log table contains the right data to process.
-And as the trigger is by default automatically disabled at rollback time, the trigger cannot disturb the rollback processing.
+If the trigger simply adjusts the content of the row to insert or update, the logged data contain the final columns values.
+In case of rollback, the log table contains the right columns content to apply.
+So the trigger must be disabled at rollback time (the default behaviour), so that it does not disturb the processing.

 If the trigger updates another table, two cases must be considered:

 - if the updated table does not belong to the same tables group, it is essential to analyse the consequences of a rollback operation, in order to avoid a de-synchronisation between both tables.
-If needed, the emaj_ignore_app_trigger() function can be used to not disable the trigger at rollback time.
-But merely deactivating the trigger may not be sufficient and some other actions may be required.
+If needed, the triggers can be left enabled.
+But some other actions may also be required.

 For more complex triggers, it is essential to perfectly understand their impacts on E-Maj rollbacks and take any appropriate mesure at rollback time.